 The Mar Chiquita lake and the Dulce River swamps are designated a Ramsar wetland crucial for endangered neotropical birds.
 The wetland supports a rich and diverse fauna with 138 known species of birds, including large breeding groups of the Chilean flamingo (Phoenicopterus chilensis).

-Native fauna includes guanacos, greater rheas, and giant anteaters.
+Native fauna include guanacos, greater rheas, and giant anteaters.
 Endangered amphibians include the blunt-headed salamander (Ambystoma amblycephalum).

 The World Wildlife Fund gives the Argentine espinal ecoregion the "Critical/Endangered" status.
 Conservation units within the region include Lihué Calel National Park, La Reforma University Reserve, Chacharramendi Provincial Reserve, and Luro Provincial Reserve.
 Other protected areas are El Palmar National Park and Parque Atlántico Mar Chiquita.